codefellows/sea-w32-uge/README.md

 ---

-### Assignment
+### Testing Out of the Workshop

-At the workshop, you'll learn all the skills necessary to complete this assignment.
-It's due before the start of your follow-up Code Fellows course.
+To test out of the workshop, you will need to complete this assignment.
+Completion of this assignment, whether independently or at the workshop, is due before the start of your Code Fellows course.

 Demonstrate the following skills using **only** your Terminal, your text editor, and your web browser.